 With some of these mobile network providers, it may be possible to split one data plan among multiple SIM cards—this is great for families/couples.
+Tethering may also be possible.
 Ask when applying.
 Note that other plans may be available in addition to those listed above.

-One of the most frequently-asked questions is how to pay for a voice + data or data-only SIM contract in Japan.
+One of the most frequently asked questions is how to pay for a voice + data or data-only SIM contract in Japan.
 All of the providers accept Japanese credit cards, but unfortunately, some do not accept international credit cards.
-Mobal, GTN Mobile and Sakura Mobile are okay with international cards, and also allow payment by cash at convenience stores.
+Mobal and Sakura Mobile are okay with international cards, and also allow payment by cash at convenience stores.
 For all the others, ask at sign-up.

 More options for mobile internet connections in Tokyo